handlebars-lang/docs/src/guide/index.md

 <ExamplePart examplePage="/examples/simple-expressions" show="template"/>

 A handlebars expression is a `{{`, some contents, followed by a `}}`.
-When the template is executed, these expressions a replace with values from an input object.
+When the template is executed, these expressions are replaced with values from an input object.

 !button[Learn More: Expressions](expressions.html)